Can you and your family cope up if a sickness or injury prevents you from working to earn a living?

 Short Term Vs. Long Term Disability Insurance

 Considering that there are two general types of disability insurance, you might wonder as to which one will better benefit you.
 Should you only get long-term disability insurance, get both coverages or should you just settle with short-term disability coverage instead?
 As your Winnipeg financial advisor, I would advise that you implement long term coverage is it covers you for both short term and long term disabilities since the elimination period can be as short as 30-days even with a long term insurance policy.

 Most group disability insurance policies offer short term disability coverages, usually to a maximum of 2-years.

 Is It Worth It to Get Short Term Disability?

-When considering getting a short-term disability insurance, the first thing that you could check is if you’re already covered by your employer’s group insurance.
+When considering getting short-term disability insurance, the first thing that you could check is if you’re already covered by your employer’s group insurance.
 Some employers, bundle this coverage with their group health plans and will cost you next to nothing.

-If you don’t have this coverage at work or if you’re a self-employed professional or small business owner, this is something you may want to look into especially if your long-term disability insurance have a long waiting period like 90 or 120 days, that could mean between three or four months without income and on average, most Canadians will have a hard time coping up with their bills and obligations only two months out of work.
+If you don’t have this coverage at work or if you’re a self-employed professional or small business owner, this is something you may want to look into especially if your long-term disability insurance has a long waiting period like 90 or 120 days, that could mean between three or four months without income and on average, most Canadians will have a hard time coping up with their bills and obligations only two months out of work.

 How Much Does Disability Insurance Cost Per Month?